confact/CrIRCd/README.md

 * send messages in channels
 * Kick user from channel
 * invite user to channel
+* set topic in channel
+* make channel private
+* set password on channel
+* set limit on channel
+* set channel as secret
+* able to list channels
+* ban user from channel

 ## Plan to have:
 * chan modes